-This is our last in the series, which will be a Q&A on common questions you might have, which ISA are better over others, and how you can combine different ISA types under one rather than have individual ISA of each type.
+This is our last in the series, which will be a Q&A on common questions you might have, which type of Individual Savings Account (ISA) is better than others and how you can combine different ISA types under one rather than have individual ISA of each type.
 In previous posts we looked at the ISA options individually, so if you're joining us late, you might want to skim over the first two parts.
 In Part 1, we covered the Cash, Stocks and Shares, Help-to-Buy, and Lifetime ISAs.
 For Part 2, we tackled the Innovative Finance, Junior, Inheritance, and Flexible ISA options.

 Can I have a mixture of some of these ISA options?